PerttuHamalainen/LLMCode/readme.md

 An initial version of the coding and grouping is described as part of Experiment 3 of the [CHI 2023 paper](https://dl.acm.org/doi/abs/10.1145/3544548.3580688).
 In brief, we first prompted the LLM with few-shot examples to perform the coding, computed LLM embedding vectors of the codes, reduced the dimensionality of the vectors using UMAP and then clustered the low-dimensional vectors using HDBSCAN.

-However, as the dimensionality reduction and clustering were sensitive to various hyperparameters and sometimes produced unpredictable results, we have now moved on to producing the themes through prompting, based on user-defined examples.
+However, as the dimensionality reduction and clustering are sensitive to various hyperparameters and clustering may sometimes group together concepts that are quite distinct, we have now moved on to producing the themes through prompting, based on user-defined examples.

 Compared to the paper, this repository also adds the code quality evaluation and randomly shuffles the few-shot examples for each coded text, to reduce the recency bias common in LLMs.